pittachalk/biospark/README.md

 The app has the following functionalities:

-* Dropdown menu to choose different cell types.
+* Dropdown menu to choose between different cell types.
 * Interactive bar charts to demonstrate frequently occuring gene hits across a particular cell type(s).
 * Tables with sorting functionality.
 * Functional enrichment with Gene Ontology.
-* Double clicking a gene name to give pop-up information (you need to download the [Gene Information eXtension](https://gene-info.org/) Chrome extension for this).
+* Double clicking a gene name to give pop-up information about said gene (you need to download the [Gene Information eXtension](https://gene-info.org/) Chrome extension).

 ## Diving deeper
-If you're interested in diving deeper into the code we used to process and clean up the data, you can look under the subdirectory `script/`.
+If you're interested in diving deeper into the code used to process and clean the data, you can look under the subdirectory `script/`.
 The scripts are prefixed with a number to show the order in which they are meant to be run.

 ### R environment
 You might wish to install a virtual environment for the R scripts using the `renv` dependency manager.
 Run `R` in the root of this repository, then type the following: